Ylianst/ESP-IQ2020/documentation/devices.md

 # M5Stack ATOM Lite ESP32 IoT Development Kit

 I have tried two ESP32 devices with the IQ2020.
 The device I recommand for most people is the M5Stack ATOM Lite ESP32 IoT Development Kit.
 It's very small and is perfect for this usage.
-The part you need are:
+The parts you need are:

 - [ATOM Lite ESP32 IoT Development Kit](https://shop.m5stack.com/products/atom-lite-esp32-development-kit)
 - [ATOM Tail485 - RS485 Converter for ATOM](https://shop.m5stack.com/products/atom-tail485)